aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

     --8<-- "docs/snippets/parser/refine.ts"
     ```

-Zod provides a lot of other features and customization, see [zod documentation](https://zod.dev) for more details.
+Zod provides a lot of other features and customization, see [Zod documentation](https://zod.dev) for more details.

 ## Types